-Do you already have federal/state/local government contracting experience?
+7. Do you already have federal/state/local government contracting?

-- Continue to question 8. - If you don't have contracting experience, you won't reap the full benefit of opportunities like the 8(a) Business Development Program.
+No. If you don't have contracting experience, you won't reap the full benefit of opportunities like the 8(a) Business Development Program.
 You can only participate in the 8(a) program once in a nine-year period, so make sure it's the right time for you.

-Do you know where to find contracting opportunities?
+8. Do you know where to find contracting opportunities?

-- Continue to question 9. - Ask an SBA Business Opportunity Specialist for help.
+No. Ask an SBA Business Opportunity Specialist for help.

-Do you have the following:
+9. Do you have the following:

-- · A DUNS number?

-- · The NAICS codes and size standards for your industry?
+- The NAICS codes and size standards for your industry? - System of Award Management (SAM) registration?

-- · SAM registration?